lilybedi/24F-Project-Template/api/README.md

 1. The pages are organized by Role.
 Pages that start with a `0` are related to the *Political Strategist* role.
 Pages that start with a `1` are related to the *USAID worker* role.
 And, pages that start with a `2` are related to The *System Administrator* role.

-## Deploying An ML Model (Totally Optional for CS3200 Project)

-*Note*: This project only contains the infrastructure for a hypothetical ML model.

-1. Build, train, and test your ML model in a Jupyter Notebook.
-1. Once you're happy with the model's performance, convert your Jupyter Notebook code for the ML model to a pure python script.
-You can include the `training` and `testing` functionality as well as the `prediction` functionality.
-You may or may not need to include data cleaning, though.
-1. Check out the  `api/backend/ml_models` module.
-In this folder, I've put a sample (read *fake*) ML model in `model01.py`.
-The `predict` function will be called by the Flask REST API to perform '*real-time*' prediction based on model parameter values that are stored in the database.  **Important**: you would never want to hard code the model parameter weights directly in the prediction function.  tl;dr - take some time to look over the code in `model01.py`.
-1. The prediction route for the REST API is in `api/backend/customers/customer_routes.py`.
-Basically, it accepts two URL parameters and passes them to the `prediction` function in the `ml_models` module.
-The `prediction` route/function packages up the value(s) it receives from the model's `predict` function and send its back to Streamlit as JSON.
-1. Back in streamlit, check out `app/src/pages/11_Prediction.py`.
-Here, I create two numeric input fields.
-When the button is pressed, it makes a request to the REST API URL `/c/prediction/.../...` function and passes the values from the two inputs as URL parameters.
-It gets back the results from the route and displays them.
-Nothing fancy here.